wildlarva/mcdecoder/src_docs/spec_template_var.rst

                                                      Shorthand for :code:`mcdecoder.machine`.

-                                                     Deprecated and will be removed in version 0.1b1 instructions         Sequence of                 Decoding information about instructions :code:`InstructionDecoder`  Shorthand for :code:`mcdecoder.instructions`
+                                                     Deprecated and will be removed in version 0.1b1 instructions         Sequence of                 Decoding information about instructions.
+                         :code:`InstructionDecoder`  Shorthand for :code:`mcdecoder.instructions`
     instruction_decoders Sequence of                 Decoding information about instructions.
                          :code:`InstructionDecoder`  Shorthand for :code:`mcdecoder.instructions`.